AveryS00/song-link-bot/README.md

 2) Clone this repository into a folder on that machine.
 3) Install node.js.
 4) Go to the Discord Developer portal and create a new app.
 In that app create a new bot.
 Take the bot token and fill into the template config.
 5) Do the same for Spotify.
+Add the Spotify client_id, spotify_secret, and your account's user_id.
+The rest will autofill.
 6) Run the bot ``node index.js``.
-7) Authorize a spotify account when prompted.
+7) Authorize a spotify account when prompted, this account should be one where you are OK with the creation of new playlists.
 8) Add the bot to your server(s).

 The rest of this readme is more technical writing to help me focus on features I wanted to implement.